 In 1888, the young Frank Short, who went on to become one of the most highly regarded figures in British printmaking, produced a series of etchings of Polperro, which are in the collections of Art Galleries around the world.

-The American artist, Edward Ertz, who met his wife, Edith Horsfall, in Polperro in 1900 and who ran a painting school there until 1904, recorded that the famous French artist, Auguste Delécluse, brought over to Polperro in 1894 a large party of students from his Paris atelier, staying three months and taking every spare room in the village.
+The American artist, Edward Ertz, who met his wife, Ethel Horsfall, in Polperro in 1900 and who ran a painting school there until 1904, recorded that the famous French artist, Auguste Delécluse, brought over to Polperro in 1894 a large party of students from his Paris atelier, staying three months and taking every spare room in the village.
 Delécluse, who was enchanted by the place, exhibited a painting of Polperro at the 1895 Paris Salon.